eececan/CS319-1-Project/README.md

 - Dashboard: A customized dashboard for each type of user (coordinator, guide, admin).
 - Guide Attendance: Track attendance for guides assigned to specific tours.
 - School Selection: Schools can be selected and linked to specific tours.
 - Individual Tours: Support for one-on-one tours between a student and a guide.
-- School Pairs: Manage and create pairs of schools for combined tours.
 - Feedback Forms: Collect feedback from students about their tour experience.

 ### 3. User Roles